PHYSICIANS URGENT CARE

 If my employer says I need to have the nasal swab to return to work, do you offer this test?

-Yes, Physicians Urgent Care does nasal swab collections onsite at each of our locations, and specimens are sent out for testing.
+Yes, Physicians Urgent Care does nasal swab collections onsite at two of our locations (Franklin and Brentwood), and specimens are sent out for testing.
 Patients may continue to have a positive PCR test for several weeks after symptoms resolve.
 PUC Providers can provide employees with a return to work note upon request with additional instructions regarding isolation guidelines.